Shadow Generation for Composite Image in Real-world Scenes: Introduction

 With paired training data available, the shadow generation task can be defined as follows. \emph{Given an input composite image $\mathbf{I}_c$ and the foreground object mask $\mathbf{M}_{fo}$, the goal is to generate realistic shadow for the foreground object, resulting in the target image $\tilde{\mathbf{I}}_g$ which should be close to the ground-truth $\mathbf{I}_g$} (see Figure~\ref{fig:task_intro}).
 For ease of description, we use foreground (\emph{resp.}, background) shadow to indicate the shadow of foreground (\emph{resp.}, background) object.
 Existing image-to-image translation methods~\cite{pix2pix2017, zhu2017unpaired, huang2018multimodal, lin2018conditional} can be used for shadow generation, but they cannot achieve plausible shadows without considering illumination condition or shadow property.
 ShadowGAN~\cite{zhang2019shadowgan} was designed to generate shadows for virtual objects by combining a global discriminator and a local discriminator.
 ARShadowGAN~\cite{liu2020arshadowgan} searched clues from background using attention mechanism to assist in shadow generation.
 However, the abovementioned methods did not model the thorough foreground-background interaction and did not leverage typical illumination model, which motivates us to propose a novel Shadow Generation in the Real-world Network (SGRNet) to generate shadows for the foreground objects in complex scenes.

 As illustrated in Figure~\ref{fig:framework}, \emph{SGRNet consists of a shadow mask prediction stage and a shadow filling stage.} Such two-stage approach has not been explored in shadow generation task before.
 In the shadow mask prediction stage, provided with a synthetic composite image $\mathbf{I}_c$ and foreground object mask $\mathbf{M}_{fo}$, we design a foreground encoder to extract the required information of the foreground object and a background encoder to infer illumination information from background.
 To achieve thorough foreground and background information interaction, a cross-attention integration layer is employed to help generate shadow mask for the foreground object.
 The shadow filling stage is designed based on illumination model~\cite{le2019shadow}, which first predicts the shadow property and then edits the shadow area.
 Besides, we design a conditional discriminator to distinguish real object-shadow-image triplets from fake triplets, which can push the generator to produce realistic foreground shadow.
-To verify the effectiveness of our proposed SGRNet, we conduct experiments on our DESOBA dataset and real composite images.
+To verify the effectiveness of our proposed SGRNet, we conduct experiments on DESOBA dataset and real composite images.
+Our dataset and code are available at https://github.com/bcmi/Object-Shadow-Generation-Dataset-DESOBA.

 Our main contributions are summarized as follows: 1) we contribute the first real-world shadow generation dataset DESOBA using a novel data acquisition approach; 2) we design a novel two-stage network SGRNet to generate shadow for the foreground object in composite image; 3) extensive experiments demonstrate the effectiveness of our way to construct dataset and the superiority of our network.